pymupdf/PyMuPDF/docs/rect.rst

       :rtype: bool

-   .. method:: morph(pivot, matrix)
+   .. method:: morph(fixpoint, matrix)

       *(New in version 1.17.0)*

-      Return a new quad after applying a matrix to it using a pivotal point.
+      Return a new quad after applying a matrix to it using a fixed point.

-      :arg point_like pivot: the pivotal point.
+      :arg point_like fixpoint: the fixed point.
       :arg matrix_like matrix: the matrix.
       :returns: a new :ref:`Quad`.
 This a wrapper for the same-named quad method.